Our Indonesia holidays

 What’s great about family holidays in Indonesia is that the one thing all kids instantly gravitate towards – adventure – can be found here in abundance, whether that’s kayaking with komodo dragons, touring waterways by houseboat in search of endangered orangutans, or learning to scuba dive in one of the world’s best places for beginners.
 Tourism infrastructure on islands such as Bali and Lombok is well-developed and ideal for families.
 And for more intrepid types with older kids, islands such as Sulawesi and Sumatra offer everything from snorkelling off beautiful beaches to jungle trekking, and tribal culture as welcoming as it is colourful.

-Types of holidays & vacations in Indonesia
+Types of tours & holidays in Indonesia

 You can barely move for adventure holidays in Indonesia, with everything from sea kayaking and liveaboard diving expeditions, to volcano trekking and snorkel safaris.
 Any James Patterson novels you’ve picked up at the airport will remain firmly unread.
 Certainly for first-time travellers to Indonesia wanting to get off the beaten track, small group holidays have much to recommend them, with expert guides leading the way and all the logistics taken care of.
 But if you have a firm idea of what you want to do, and would like to cherry-pick destinations, activities and experiences all the way, tailor made holidays let you do just that.